Skip to content

 Different grants will have different application requirements, but here’s a general guide on how to apply:

-1. Research grants
+1. Research available grants

 Research different grants for which your lawn care business is eligible.
 Look for grants specifically targeted at small businesses, the lawn care industry, green businesses, or community improvement projects.